Are you overpaying for gas in Nashville? Survey shows most, least expensive stations - News Break

 Are you overpaying for gas in Nashville?
 Survey shows most, least expensive stations

-As of Sunday, prices ranged from $2.81 per gallon to $2.89, with an average price of $2.86 for regular, according to GasBuddy’s survey of stations in the Nashville area.
+According to GasBuddy, the average price in the Nashville area was $2.96 per gallon - but stations varied widely, with prices from $2.68 to $3.69 per gallon for regular.

-The most expensive gas in the city Sunday registered at Shell, at 1100 S 4Th St.
+The most expensive gas in the city Sunday registered at Pure, at 4663 Trousdale Dr.

 |Regular